enst80/mediawiki-extensions-Auth_remoteuser/README.md

   getting called when the actual value is needed, and not when it is declared inside your `LocalSettings.php`.
-The first parameter given to the function will be the value of the raw environment variable value (not beeing processed by the `Auth_remoteuser_processEnvVar` hook).
+The first parameter given to the function will be the value of the raw environment variable value (not beeing processed by the `Auth_remoteuser_filterUserName` hook).
 Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:

         $wgAuth_remoteuser_ForceUserProps = false;
         $wgAuth_remoteuser_UserProps = array(